ThoughtWorksInc/DeepLearning.scala/README.md

       }
     }

-    // An immutable future instance is lazy, only evaluating when you query it. println("Before the evaluation of the immutable future `sleep10seconds`.") for (total <- sleep10seconds) {
+    // A stateless future instance is lazy, only evaluating when you query it. println("Before the evaluation of the stateless future `sleep10seconds`.") for (total <- sleep10seconds) {
-      println("After the evaluation of the immutable future `sleep10seconds`.") println(s"I sleeped $total times in total.")
+      println("After the evaluation of the stateless future `sleep10seconds`.") println(s"I sleeped $total times in total.")
       executor.shutdown()
     }